 Grantee represents and warrants that it is fully aware of the terms, conditions, and requirements of this Agreement, the NOFA, and Applicable Laws, and intended outcomes of any Project(s) to be delivered hereunder, and that any such Project(s) shall satisfy such requirements in all material respects and are fit for such intended purposes and uses.

-Grantee represents and warrants that: (i) it owns, possesses, holds, and has received or secured all rights, permits, permissions, licenses and authority necessary to provide the Project(s) required hereunder.
+Grantee represents and warrants that at the time of execution of this Agreement: (i) it owns, possesses, holds, and has received or secured all rights, permits, permissions, licenses and authority necessary to provide the Project(s) required hereunder.

 Grantee represents, warrants, and covenants that all Projects(s) be performed or provided under this Agreement shall be performed or provided in a professional, competent, diligent and workmanlike manner by knowledgeable, trained and qualified personnel, all in accordance with the terms of this Agreement and the highest standards of performance applicable to service providers in the industry for similar tasks and projects.
 In the absence of a specification for the performance of any portion of this Agreement, the Parties agree that the applicable specification shall be the generally accepted industry standard.
-So long as the Office notifies Grantee of any aspects of any Project(s) performed in violation of this standard, Grantee shall re-perform the relevant aspects of the Project(s) at no additional cost to the Office or impacted consumers, such that the Project(s) are rendered in the above-specified manner, or if the Grantee is unable to perform the Project(s) as warranted, Grantee shall reimburse the Office any fees or compensation paid to Grantee for the unsatisfactory performance.
+So long as the Office promptly notifies Grantee of any aspects of any Project(s) performed reasonably determined to be in violation of this standard, Grantee shall re-perform the relevant aspects of the Project(s) at no additional cost to the Office or impacted consumers, such that the Project(s) are rendered in the above-specified manner, or if the Grantee is unable to perform the Project(s) as warranted, Grantee shall reimburse the Office any fees or compensation paid to Grantee for the unsatisfactory performance.

 Grantee represents, warrants, and covenants that it is knowledgeable about, and shall comply with, all Applicable Laws in connection with its performance of this Agreement and with all terms, conditions, requirements, and assurances, made directly or implicitly, set forth or made by Grantee in or under this Agreement, the NOFA, the Application, and Applicable Laws.